Marcifer/SlotMachine-for-Streamers/README.md

 1. This guide assumes, that OBS and SB are installed, SB is connected to Twitch and/or Youtube and to the OBS itself (you can find a tutorial on how to do this on Youtube, here is one example by Nutty > https://www.youtube.com/watch?v=CcXAs-qZ0Ys).

 2. Unzip the zip file provided in latest Release.
-In the unziped folder, there will two text files (license and SB import), this readme and folder called `SlotMachine`.
+In the unzipped folder, there will two text files (license and SB import), this readme and folder called `SlotMachine`.
    Place folder `SlotMachine` somewhere on your disk, we will need to reference it later.
 For example, I will put it into the path `D:\StreamingStuff\SlotMachine`.

 3. Open OBS and create new `Scene` (**take note of the EXACT name of this scene**) and in this scene, `Add` > `Browser` (**also take note of EXACT name of this source**).
 Lets go over the fields in `Browser` source: